jefwagner/simple-transforms/docs/usage.rst

 Usage
 -----

-The package is imported as usual.
+The package contains two submodules for working with 2D (3x3) and 3D (4x4)
+transformation matrices

 .. code-block:: python

-    import simple_transforms as transforms
+    from simple-transforms import dim2, dim3

 You can create transformation matrices using any of the matrix creation routines.
 The result is a 4x4 NumPy array.

 .. code-block:: python

-    a = transforms.rot('z', np.pi/2)
+    a = dim3.rot('z', np.pi/2)
     print(a)

 The ``apply`` function can be used to apply a transform at any array-like set